FreakC-Foundation/Old-FreakC-Documentation/docs/docs/index.md

 ```
 A demo can be found here.

-# Find strings in a fileFind strings in a file
+- Find strings in a file

 FindShits[fnc]: